Quicklinks

 Notice of Elimination for Straight Party Voting

-Important Dates for the November 7, 2023 Uniform Election Date:
+Important Dates for the March 3, 2026 Primaries Election Date:

-Last Day an Application to Vote by Mail can be received: October 27, 2023
+Last Day an Application to Vote by Mail can be received (not postmarked): February 20, 2026

 Click this link for the new advisory regarding informal applications to vote by mail.